An Incident at the Opera Ball on Mardi Gras in 1778: Pierre Victor, Baron de Besenval: Advisor, tactician, string puller

-On Saturday morning, 14 March, the king gathered the Prince de Condé, the Duc and the Duchesse de Bourbon as well as the Comte d'Artois in his study at the Château de Versailles.
-He made it clear that he wanted to let bygones be bygones and that this affair would no longer be discussed.
-The Duc de Bourbon then wanted to speak, whereupon the king abruptly interrupted and unmistakably asked him to remain silent.
+On Saturday morning, 14 March, the king gathered the Prince de Condé, the Duc and Duchesse de Bourbon, as well as the Comte d'Artois, in his study at the Château de Versailles.
+He made it clear that he wished to let bygones be bygones and that the affair would no longer be discussed.
+When the Duc de Bourbon attempted to speak, the king abruptly interrupted him and firmly instructed him to remain silent.
 Everyone then left the room irritated, frustrated and dissatisfied.
 The matter was not yet over.

-On Sunday morning, 15 March, the Baron de Besenval took part in the Lever du Roi at the Château de Versailles when he noticed the queen's secretary, Pierre-Dominique Berthollet (1722–1791), called Campan, who made signs for him to follow him unobtrusively.
-On the way through numerous corridors of the Château de Versailles, Campan explained to the baron that the queen wanted to meet him in confidence.
-The first meeting failed because the two arrived too late at the agreed location.
-At 3 p.m. the appointment between the queen and the baron finally took place in an inconspicuous side room of the Château de Versailles.
+On Sunday morning, 15 March, the Baron de Besenval took part in the Lever du Roi at the Château de Versailles, where he noticed the queen's secretary, Pierre-Dominique Berthollet (1722–1791), known as Campan, making signs for him to follow unobtrusively.
+As they proceeded through the many corridors of the château, Campan explained that the queen wished to meet him in confidence.
+Their first attempt failed because they arrived too late at the agreed location.
+At 3 p.m., however, the meeting between the queen and the baron finally took place in an inconspicuous side room of the Château de Versailles.

 A royal duel – by coincidence

 Kept the queen informed about the duel: Yolande Martine Gabrielle de Polastron, Duchesse de Polignac, portrayed by Élisabeth Vigée Le Brun in 1782.

 The queen quickly got to the point.
-The situation regarding the Incident at the Opera Ball on Mardi Gras was still unsatisfactory.
-The parties involved remained hostile to each other and the outraged public thirsted for revenge in the form of a duel between the Duc de Bourbon and the Comte d'Artois.
-Asked for his advice by the queen, the Baron de Besenval said that they must try to reduce the duel demanded by the public to something like a light version of it, a version where no one is critically injured.
-In addition, the encounter between the two opponents must look like a coincidence which also takes away the officiality of the whole affair.
-In addition, this way all involved parties can save their face and the public is also satisfied.
-The queen agreed to the baron's plan and said that this is certainly in the king's interest too, even though the king had disapproved of a duel and had even forbidden it.
-The queen left the further procedure to the baron, who added that he would like to inform the Comte d'Artois' guard captain Alexandre-Charles-Emmanuel de Crussol, Chevalier de Crussol, and some further courtiers about the plan.
-As a result, the Baron de Besenval arranged a meeting with the Chevalier de Crussol, the Comte de Vaudreuil and the Duc de Polignac who all agreed to the baron's plan.
+The situation surrounding the Incident at the Opera Ball on Mardi Gras remained unsatisfactory: the parties involved were still hostile to one another, and the outraged public clamoured for a duel between the Duc de Bourbon and the Comte d'Artois.
+When asked for his advice, the Baron de Besenval proposed that the duel demanded by the public be reduced to a more symbolic encounter – one in which no one would be seriously injured.
+He further suggested that the meeting between the two opponents should appear accidental, thereby removing any sense of official sanction.
+In this way, all parties could save face while also satisfying public opinion.
+The queen agreed to the baron's plan, adding that it would likely be in the king's interest as well, even though he had disapproved of – and forbidden – any duel.
+She left the further arrangements to the baron, who stated that he intended to inform the Comte d'Artois' captain of the guard, Alexandre-Charles-Emmanuel de Crussol, Chevalier de Crussol, as well as several other courtiers.
+Accordingly, the Baron de Besenval arranged a meeting with the Chevalier de Crussol, the Comte de Vaudreuil and the Duc de Polignac, all of whom agreed to the plan.

+"It was, in effect, this very denomination of 'the royal family' which formed the great difficulty; for the kings would on no account suffer the princes to be deemed a part thereof, whilst the princes, on their side, were unceasingly desirous to be comprehended within it."